BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-29-babitch-the-story-behind-our-table-soccer-web-application.md

 So, if like us, you love foosball and play at work, give it a try, and give us feedback if you use it :)

-Also, it's open-source, so you're welcome to contribute on [BabitchClient](https://github.com/M6Web/BabitchClient) and [BabitchService](https://github.com/M6Web/Babitch).
+Also, it's open-source, so you're welcome to contribute on [BabitchClient](https://github.com/M6Web/BabitchClient) and [BabitchService](https://github.com/M6Web/Babitch), by posting/reading/commenting issue and PR.

+Thanks ! :)